Ambarella-Inc/AmbaModelGarden/README.md

 2. Using the SageMaker Python API's.

-    Please refer to sample notebook which demonstrates usage of API's.
+    Please refer to sample notebook of any model that demonstrates usage of API's.
 [Sample Notebook](https://github.com/Ambarella-Inc/amba-mps/blob/main/yolov5_ultralytics/sample.ipynb)

 ## Cloud Evaluation

-The AmbaMPS algorithm also provides support to running inference on the cloud using SageMaker services.
+Each Marketplace product also provides support to running inference on the cloud using SageMaker services.
 Once the model training has been completed, users can create EndPoints under SageMaker -> Inference -> Endpoints.
 More information can be found here [Deploying Models for Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html)

 Cloud evaluation can also be done using SageMaker's Python API's.
 Please refer to the same notebook which demonstrates the usage of the API's.